GoncaloPT/raspberry-pi-hotspot/hotspot/create-hotspot.md

 A file can be created in /etc/NetworkManager/system-connections/ with the hotspot configuration.
 An usable find can be found in this folder

 # Edit Hotspot
-To edit hotspot the following procedure can be used
+Edit the hotspot is done by editing the hotspot file in /etc/NetworkManager/systems-connections folder